thegraphnetwork/EpiGraphHub/Documentation/instruction_name_tables.md

 ## Database table naming rules

-Before uploading a new dataset in the database and createing a new table, the following rules should be followed to name the table:
+Before uploading a new dataset in the database and creating a new table, the following rules should be followed to name the table:

 ### All names:
 1. Always in lower case;